 How does plant digitalization differ from digitization?

-Plant digitalization involves networking all the assets throughout a plant and connecting the data streams to the decision-making process rather than simply replacing existing systems.
+Plant digitalization differs from industrial digital transformation and involves networking all the assets throughout a plant and connecting the data streams to the decision-making process rather than simply replacing existing systems.